AlexandraPregent/AlexandraPregent.github.io/_pages/cv.md

 Ph.D in Philosophy, Philosophy of Technology, Leiden University, 2021-

-* MA. in Philosophy, Ethics of AI, Laval University, 2019-2021
+* M.A. in Philosophy, Ethics of AI, Laval University, 2019-2021

-* B.S. in Philosophy & French Literature, 2016-2019
+* BA. in Philosophy & French Literature, 2016-2019

-# Test
+&nbsp;

-Test
+&nbsp;

 # Scholarships & Fellowships